TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_Value.md

 This for me highlights something important - product / market fit is usually defined as the Holy Grail *of startups*, but the reality is that its like nailing jelly to a wall, you might get it balanced in place for a while, but this is the Digital Realm we're in; it's fluid and frictionless, and in the unlikely event that you ever achieve a perfect fit, you won't keep it for long without constant change.

-The canonical book about Product / Market fit is Eric Reis's [The Lean Startup](https://www.waterstones.com/book/the-lean-startup/eric-ries/9780670921607), which (clue in the title), firmly roots the concept of Product / Market fit in startup culture.
+The canonical book about finding Product / Market fit is Eric Reis's [The Lean Startup](https://www.waterstones.com/book/the-lean-startup/eric-ries/9780670921607), which (clue in the title), firmly roots it all in startup culture.
+IIRC it's also where the benighted term "Minimum Viable Product" comes from (much more about that below).
 One risk of Product / Market fit in an investment-heavy world is that "proof of fit" can become an end in itself, can get substituted for *actual value*, the result is "jam tomorrow", and [bright young things of the Forbes 30 under 30 ending up in prison](https://www.waterstones.com/book/the-lean-startup/eric-ries/9780670921607).

 But another thing I've personally lived through a couple of times is when companies find great Product / Market fit *by accident*.
 This isn't as unlikely as it sounds in the Digital Realm - a great technology just finds a market "organically" and delights everyone by affording opportunities they never had before.
 Companies like, I don't know, Nokia, for example, or Research In Motion.
 Or Sun Microsystems.